NycuR0/Apollo/README.md

 Note:

 Apollo is for all.
 Anyone can copy-paste generator and other features.
-Apollo is more abandonate,but have epic generator in creations :)
+Apollo is one open source and have epic generator in creations :)
-Thanks all and more special: @caspervanneck @salmonger @aericio
+Thanks all and more special: @caspervanneck @salmonger @aericio Project created by NycuRO and forced by Genisys.

 **TravisCI Build Status: Master Branch** [![TravisCI](https://travis-ci.org/NycuRO/Apollo.svg?branch=master)](https://travis-ci.org/NycuRO/Apollo "TravisCI Build Status")